 Dr Millership completed his PhD in Cell Biology at Cardiff University in 2012 where he demonstrated the SNARE-complex promoting potential of synucleins both in neurons and white adipocytes.

 In February 2020 he was awarded a Wellcome Trust ISSF Springboard Fellowship and joined the Section of Cell Biology and Functional Genomics at the Department of Metabolism, Digestion and Reproduction at Imperial College London.
-He is also supported by a Society for Endocrinology Early Career Grant (https://www.endocrinology.org).
+He is also supported by a Society for Endocrinology Early Career Grant, a Society for Endocrinology Equipment Grant (https://www.endocrinology.org) and is module lead for META 70003 (in vivo modelling and use of human material and data) and META 70004 (Core & Professional Skills) of the Imperial College MSc Applied Genomics programme.

-He was recently awarded the Society for Endocrinology Non-Clinical Early Career Prize Lecture at BeS 2020.
+He has been awarded the New Investigator Prize Lecture at the University of Toronto’s BBDC/CIHR-INMD Insulin100 Scientific Symposium in April 2021 and the Society for Endocrinology Non-Clinical Early Career Prize Lecture at BeS 2020.
 His research focusses on the functional heterogeneity of imprinted genes in pancreatic beta cells – and how this affects islet function in both normal conditions and in type 2 diabetes.

 et al., 2021, Sexually dimorphic roles for the type 2 diabetes-associated C2cd4b gene in murine glucose homeostasis, Diabetologia, Vol:64, ISSN:0012-186X, Pages:850-864